-- a) The Committee shall be responsible for the review of the integrity of the data and information provided in - b) To provide oversight functions with regards to both the company's financial statements and its internal and risk management functions. - c) To revie the terms of engagement and recommend the appointment or re-appointment and compensation of External Auditors to the Board and Shareholders.
+- (a) The Committee shall be responsible for the review of the integrity of the data and information provided in the Audit and/or Financial Reports. - (b) To provide oversight functions with regards to both the Company's financial statements and its internal controls and Risks Management functions. - (c) To review the terms of engagement and recommend the appointment or re-appointment and compensation of External Auditors to the Board and Shareholders.